amazeeio/drupal-example-simple/README.md

 * Creates the `web/sites/default/files`-directory.
 * Latest version of drush is installed locally for use at `vendor/bin/drush`.
 * Latest version of [Drupal Console](http://www.drupalconsole.com) is installed locally for use at `vendor/bin/drupal`.
+* The correct scaffolding for your Drupal core version is installed, along with Lagoon-specific scaffolding from our [amazeeio/drupal-integrations](https://github.com/amazeeio/drupal-integrations) project and the `assets/` directory in this repo.
+For more information see [drupal/core-composer-scaffold](https://github.com/drupal/core-composer-scaffold)

 ## Updating Drupal Core